Sustainable Resource Development and Access – One Community Weekly Progress Update #646

 Highest Good Food, Sustainable Resource Development and Access, One Community Weekly Progress Update #646, Master Tools and Equipment list review, materials and supplies updates, project-specific acronym additions, outdated acronym replacements, inventory list corrections, tool name standardization, comma insertion for clarity, pulaski and pruning saw updates, hand and leaf rake entries, tool categorization refinement.

 Dirgh Patel (Volunteer Mechanical Engineer) continued assisting with the Climate Battery design evolutions.
 He updated the ventilation section based on provided guidelines and revised the heat calculation equation to reflect different locations and greenhouse areas exposed to solar radiation.
 Additional assumptions were introduced to account for variations in sun angle and surface area affecting heat gain.
 He worked on explaining the heat gain equation due to solar exposure and the stress-strain equation related to soil pressure on pipes located 2.5 feet underground.
 Further work included identifying extra surface areas relevant to heat gain calculations based on changing latitude angles.
 Dirgh completed an Excel document for eight thermal cases and linked it to a Google Doc that includes related photos, explanations, and the location of supporting CAD files.
 One Community’s open source mission is powerfully reflected in the Highest Good Food initiative, which is focused on advancing sustainable resource development and access for global benefit.
-The following visuals highlight key outcomes of this initiative.
+The following visuals illustrate highlights from this effort.

 Highest Good Food, Sustainable Resource Development and Access , One Community Weekly Progress Update #646, Greenhouse ventilation updates, heat calculation revisions, solar radiation exposure analysis, sun angle and surface area assumptions, heat gain equation explanation, underground pipe stress-strain equation, latitude-based heat gain variation, thermal case Excel documentation, linked Google Doc with visuals, greenhouse thermal analysis.